Swechha03/RockPaperScissors/README.md

 # RockPaperScissors
 A simple rock paper scissors game using javascript, html and css

-#Features
+#Features <br>
-Human VS Computer
+Human VS Computer <br>
-Score Tracking: Displays the total wins, loss and ties Has local storage so the scores are stored as long as we don't reset it.
+Score Tracking: Displays the total wins, loss and ties <br>
+Has local storage so the scores are stored as long as we don't reset it.  <br>
-Web App
+Web App <br>